logicalclocks/hops-docs/docs/user_guide/hopsworks.rst

 User account has been disabled due to too many unsuccessful login attempts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can login to the hopsworks database on the Mysql Server and update the status of the user account to valid using the user's email address (not ``admin@kth.se`` given below):
+You can login to the hopsworks database on the MySQL Server and update the status of the user account to valid using the user's email address (replacing ``admin@kth.se`` given below with the user who's account you want to re-enable):

 .. code-block:: bash